-We would always recommend using gloves when installing the Rockwool boards as the wool fibres can be really itchy.
+We would always recommend using gloves when installing the Rockwool boards as the wool fibres can be itchy.

 Expanded Polystyrene (EPS) in Solid Wall Insulation Systems

-EPS is our most popular insulation product because it is easy to use, good value, and offers great thermal improvements to the property.
+EPS is our most popular insulation product because it is easy to use, has good value, and offers great thermal improvements to the property.
 EPS itself is 98% captured air within a 2% cellular matrix, and it’s this trapped air that gives the product its fantastic insulating properties.

 Our EPS is also graphite enhanced (which gives it a grey colour), which further enhances its thermal performance.
 The insulation is available in a range of thicknesses (10mm increments from 20mm), however, if installing external wall insulation on an existing property, 90mm of insulation will normally suffice in bringing the U-value of the wall to 0.3.
 This is a significant improvement over the Mineral Wool.

 Of all the types of insulation we recommend for external wall insulation, EPS is the most cost-effective.
 This is probably one of the reasons it is so popular with homeowners, but the boards are lightweight and easy to cut and fit so are popular with installers too.